nekkon/angular-cli-library/README.md

-# AngularCliLibrary
+# Angular Cli with Library

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.7.

+This is an edited version of a new app generated with ng new.
+It is a result of workarounds in order to make it possible for angular-cli to work with a shared library.

+It currently supports AOT, SCSS, lazy loading and everything you could do with a normal app generated with ng new.

+Commands have been added to make you life easier.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm run app1` to serve app1.
+Run `npm run app2` to serve app2 etc. Names can change if you want (package.json).
+You can have multiple apps running in your browser as each app is launched on a different port.
+Navigate to `http://localhost:4200/` or `http://localhost:4201/` for example.
+Each app will automatically reload if you change any of the source files.

+## Build

+Run `npm run app1:build` to build app1.
+The build artifacts will be stored in the `dist/app1` directory.
+All builds have by default --prod.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Command not added yet.

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.
+Command not added yet.

 ## Further help